Why LIMIT Clause Accelerates JOIN Performance in SQLite Queries

 - Query Structure: The query uses two CTEs (

-clause was initially added to expedite testing but remained critical for performance. - Performance Discrepancy: With
+table1andtable2), each selecting data ordered byinspectionIDand joined viaUSING (inspectionID).
+TheLIMITclause was initially added to expedite testing but remained critical for performance. - Performance Discrepancy: With

-, results were returned instantly.
+LIMIT, results were returned instantly.
 Without it, the query stalled indefinitely with high CPU usage. - EXPLAIN QUERY PLAN Differences: The query execution plan diverged significantly when

-was present.
-Materialization strategies, index usage, and temporary data structures (e.g.,TEMP B-TREE
+LIMITwas present.
+Materialization strategies, index usage, and temporary data structures (e.g.,TEMP B-TREE) varied between the two scenarios.

-, even when the limit does not restrict the result set.
+This anomaly suggests that SQLite’s query planner alters its execution strategy based on the presence of LIMIT, even when the limit does not restrict the result set.
 The root cause lies in how SQLite optimizes queries involving CTEs, joins, and ordering, particularly when intermediate results are materialized or processed on-the-fly.

 Possible Causes: Query Planner Decisions, Materialization, and Index Utilization